 local hayricks, to over-zealous comrade) : "Not so fast, Jarge.
 Let 'um burn

 up a bit first, so as 'ow we can see what we're a doin' of!".

-for the series: From the Sketch Book of Lawson Wood
+The series is: From the Sketch Book of Lawson Wood

 Poets are both clean and warm